72nd/mqtt-osc/README.md

 # Port of the OSC server where the OSC command should be sent to.
 osc_port: 8765
 # A list of handlers.
 Each handler defines a MQTT topic which will be
 # trigerred by.
-For more inforamtion see below.
+For More information see below.
 handlers:
 - mqtt_topic: /light/+/on
   osc_address: /light/{{ ._1 }}/turn-on